apollographql/docs/src/content/community/code-of-conduct.md

 - Unwelcome comments regarding a person's lifestyle choices and practices, including those related to food, health, parenting, relationships, drugs, and employment.
 - Deliberate misgendering, using inappropriate pronouns, or use of "dead" or rejected names.
 - Gratuitous or off-topic sexual images or behavior in spaces where they're not appropriate.
-- Physical contact and simulated physical contact (eg, textual descriptions like "hug" or "backrub") without consent or after a request to stop.
+- Physical contact and simulated physical contact (for example, textual descriptions like "hug" or "back rub") without consent or after a request to stop.
 - Threats of violence.
-- Incitement of violence towards any individual or group, including encouraging a person to commit suicide or to engage in self-harm.
+- Incitement of violence toward any individual or group, including encouraging a person to commit suicide or to engage in self-harm.
 - Deliberate intimidation.
 - Stalking or following - online or in the physical world.
 - Harassing photography or recording, including logging online activity for harassment purposes.